 Did you notice how we didn’t give you any solution here?
 Well.

 Because we want to sit with you and understand you before we give a generic solution that would hardly fit your business.
-After all, like your business, the solutions for post app launch challenges should be unique too.
+After all, like your business, the solutions for challenges facing a startup business should be unique too.

 So?
-What are you waiting for contact our business development team, today and get answers to the type of problems and solutions after an app launch.
+What are you waiting for contact startup app development company, today and get answers to the type of problems and solutions after an app launch.